rayct/zet/docs/1055/README.md

 # **Smoke and Mirrors**

----
+## Part of my Behavioural Sciences Study for AI/ML - 2023/24

+## My Personal Experience of Psychlogical Bullying.

-## Epilouge
+### Epilouge

-## Truth is Poetry, and most people hate Poetry.
+#### Truth is Poetry, and most people hate Poetry.

-No one is more hated than he who speaks the truth.\
+#### No one is more hated than he who speaks the truth.
-    ― Plato
+#### ― Plato

-* ## **Benevolence**

-    Benevolence is a noun that refers to the quality or disposition of being kind, charitable, and showing goodwill toward others.
-It denotes a genuine desire to promote the well-being and happiness of others, often expressed through acts of generosity, compassion, or helpfulness.
-A benevolent person or organization is one that is characterized by a willingness to do good and to help others without expecting anything in return.
-Benevolence is often associated with empathy, sympathy, and a genuine concern for the welfare of others.

-    *"But!
-Do not mistake benevolence for weakness"*

-## **"You only know what you have been allowed to know".**
+## **"Remember!
+You only know what you have been allowed to know".**

 ## "Tout sera révélé."

-  "Remember, all actions have consequences.
+  "It's imperative to fully understand that all actions have consequences.
 We're aware of your past deeds and are observing closely.
 The day of reckoning may approach sooner than you think.
 Reflect upon your choices."

   "Pamiętaj, wszystkie działania mają konsekwencje.
 Jesteśmy świadomi twoich wcześniejszych czynów i obserwujemy uważnie.
 Dzień rozrachunku może nadejść szybciej niż myślisz.
 Zastanów się nad swoimi wyborami."